-Glencoe and Ballachulish (Lochaber) have excellent visitor amenities which offer outstanding leisure activities and warm hospitality.
-Our self catering Studios are ideally situated to take advantage of the fabulous local attractions and activities run by the National Trust for Scotland, and also for those wishing to use them as a base to venture a little further afield and enjoy the wonders of the west highlands of Scotland.
-This great little video shows some activities as well as local views – and the bridge – we can see from Rowan Brae.
+Glencoe and Ballachulish (part of Lochaber) have excellent visitor amenities which offer outstanding leisure activities and warm hospitality.
+Our self catering Studios are ideally situated to take advantage of the fabulous local attractions and activities run by the National Trust for Scotland, and also for those wanting a base to venture a little further afield and enjoy the wonders of the west highlands of Scotland.

-Spend the day on a Land Rover safari and learn the art of landscape photography, capturing the drama and grandeur of Glencoe.
-Many walks and climbs at all levels are within easy reach, and the vistas Glencoe scenery reveals is breathtaking.
+Spend the day on a Land Rover safari or learn the art of landscape photography, capturing the drama and grandeur of Glencoe.
+Many walks and hikes for all experience levels are within easy reach, and the vistas Glencoe scenery reveals is breathtaking.

 Glencoe is a great place for mountain biking and has many ranges of biking possibilities for all age groups and abilities.
 Cycle paths alongside many roads help give a relaxed ride if you are exploring more leisurely.

-There is a 9 hole golf course (The Dragons Tooth) just 2 miles away, with other courses in the Fort William area.
-For the more adventurous, try kayaking on beautiful Loch Leven, nearby canyoning and white water rafting, or off-road segway.
+There is a 9 hole golf course (Woodlands) just 2 miles away, which also offers activity experiences to please everyone of all ages.
+For the more adventurous, try kayaking on beautiful Loch Leven and environs, with nearby canyoning and white water rafting.

 The Studios are just a 15 minute walk to the local pub, the public bar at the Loch Leven Hotel; great for meeting locals and tourists alike and the staff offer a warm welcome.
-Their evening meals are first class, and truly delicious – in partnership with them we offer our Studio guests discount vouchers for reduced price meals here.
-New in 2018, the Hotel also has a craft gin distillery on the premises, and a Gin School where you can concoct your own personal gin to your own taste – great fun!
+Their evening meals are first class and truly delicious, or just enjoy a drink in the quaint bar, perhaps tasting the vast variety of whisky and gins on offer.

 Several other local hostelries are easily reached and often have musical entertainment – traditional or more modern – to add local colour, and are a pleasant way to spend your evenings.

-12 miles north is Fort William, the largest town in the West Highlands and “the outdoor capital of the UK” with the highest mountain in the UK, Ben Nevis.
-The town played an important part throughout Scotland’s history, and is still a popular ferry port as well as having local shops, eating places, amenities and many nearby attractions, including the Ben Nevis Distillery.
+12 miles north of the Studios is Fort William, the largest town in the West Highlands and “the outdoor capital of the UK” with the highest mountain in the UK, Ben Nevis.
+The town played an important part throughout Scotland’s history, and is still a popular ferry port as well as having local shops, eating places, amenities and many nearby attractions, including the newly built and opened Highland Cinema and Cafe and the Ben Nevis Distillery

-5 miles north of Fort William is the Aonach Mor Gondola.
-The gondola is a ‘cable car’ ideal for those not keen on serious climbing, and will take you 2150 ft up Aonach Mor to enjoy fantastic views all the way to the islands off the west coast.
+5 miles north of Fort William is the Nevis range.
+The Aonach Mor Gondola is a ‘cable car’ ideal for those not keen on serious climbing, and will take you 2150 ft up Aonach Mor to enjoy fantastic views all the way to the islands off the west coast.
 You can take an easy walk to the viewpoint, and then relax in the cafe restaurant before heading back down to the base.

-Mallaig, an active fishing harbour, is at the end of the road to the isles.
-Ferries arrive and leave regularly and day trips to many of the islands can be arranged.
-Hire a bicycle on Eigg or explore Tobermory.
-Instead of driving, from Fort William you might choose to ride the historic Jacobite steam train to Mallaig – more famously known as the Harry Potter train – even going over the beautiful Glenfinnan Viaduct just like in the films!
+Mallaig is an active fishing harbour at the end of the road to the isles, one and a half hours drive from the Studios.
+Ferries arrive and leave regularly and offer day trips to many of the islands including Skye.
+Instead of driving to Mallaig, you might choose to ride the historic Jacobite steam train there from Fort William – more famously known as the Harry Potter train – even going over the beautiful Glenfinnan Viaduct just like in the films!

-On your way to Oban the road passes many attractions – you can stop in a delightful cafe to admire the vista of the historic Castle Stalker, the Sea Life Centre has playful otters to see as well as an aquarium, a local Pottery where you can watch the items being thrown before browsing the shop, and lots more.
+On your way to Oban the road passes many attractions – you can stop in a delightful cafe to admire the vista of the historic Castle Stalker, a local Pottery where you can watch the items being thrown before browsing the shop, Poppies gorgeous garden centre and lochside cafe, and lots more.